zephyrproject-rtos/example-application/samples/ble_button_isr/README.md

 # Sample ble_button_isr
 ## About the project

 The aim of this application is to see a variable change in a BLE communication.
-The application is based on the zephyr application in `samples/bluetooth/peripheral_ht`.
+The application is based on the zephyr application in `zephyr/samples/bluetooth/peripheral_ht`.
 The contribution of this application is to send an other information via BLE, and use button's interruptions.

 ## Built with

 [![](https://zephyrproject.org/wp-content/uploads/sites/38/2020/09/ZephyrLogo.png)](https://www.zephyrproject.org/)

-## Functionement
-TO DO

 ## Expected behaviour

-The behavior expected by the program is as follows: a single button0 press will toggle the flag value, between 0 and 1
+The behavior expected by the program is as follows: a single button0 press will toggle the flag value, between 0 and 1, and send it trough BLE communication.
+This sample doesn't use the `ble_lib` developped for the OPEN project.

 ## Knowing issues